sumersovitkargit/Kubernetes-Infra-Project/README.md

 - Created the load balancer Kubernetes Service
     ![Alt text](Images/svc.PNG)

    <small>(Note : The Pods are not getting ready due to back-off restarting, As per the logs checked Images is successfully fetching from the ACR.
-I suspect the issue with docker image)
+Cheking the issue)

 ## Task 4: Load Balancing and Scalability
 - While deploying the cluster , The Public Load balancer is deployed.
 AKS cluster is access via this LB